nkdas75/python/README.md

-Python-closure-Lambda
+Python Examples
 =====================
-Simple Closure and Lambda example in Python
+li - Simple Closure and Lambda example in Python li - Usage of else in try